legendddhgf/GradeMaster/README.md

 * Need to look into similarity benchmarks.
     * This isn't for cheat checking, which is already handled by moss (moss checking functionality can be added to this system though).
     * Rather, this is for coming up with a quantitative "hash" of grading section information to be used in comparing an existing section hash with that of a new section.
 Details of why this is necessary are spread throughout the above section.
+* an "exception" system which excludes certain things in certain cases (I feel like this will be an innate property of the system rather than an explicit structure/sub-library)